 Why didn’t Paul and Silas run away?

 Almost certainly, the prison manager, who didn’t follow Jesus, had heard Paul and Silas’ melodies of commendation.
-Couldn’t he help thinking about how they could adulate while they were in chains?
-This: Paul and Silas were in actual chains, however, the prison manager was in otherworldly chains since he was a miscreant.
+Couldn’t he help thinking about how they could adulate while in chains?
+This: Paul and Silas were in actual chains.
+However, the prison manager was in otherworldly chains since he was a miscreant.
 Every individual who sins is a captive to sin.
-What is the Story of Paul and Silas and what did they do?
+What is the Story of Paul and Silas, and what did they do?

 According to Christianity beliefs, Paul and Silas did not run away because God wanted to do His plan through them.
-It would have been extremely enticing for Paul and Silas to run into the obscurity and get away.
-This is the only way we know that these two men were paying attention to the Holy Spirit: they didn’t take off.
+It would have been highly enticing to Paul and Silas to run into obscurity and get away.
+This is the only way we know these two men were paying attention to the Holy Spirit: they didn’t take off.

-The guard had floated off to rest when something astonishing occurred: Abruptly there was a strong tremor.
+The guard had floated off to rest when something astonishing occurred: A strong tremor.
 It shook the jail through and through.
 At the same time, the jail entryways flew open.
 Everyone’s chains came free.